GLOBAL MARKETS-Shares extend rally, euro firm in pre-ECB jockeying

 conference that low inflation was a concern but denied deflation

 was a threat.
-That was taken to mean a move by the bank was
+That was taken to mean the chances the central

 "All the money that ran away at the height of the crisis is